jfltzngr/dacl-demo/README.md

 # dacl-demo

-Repo to demonstrate how to use baselines from bikit and dacl.ai.
+*dacl-demo* is a tutorial repo to demonstrate how to use baselines from [*dacl.ai*](https://dacl.ai) or rather [*bikit*](https://github.com/phiyodr/building-inspection-toolkit) for inference.
+As soon as you have installed the requirements you can unleash the whole dacl power inside the jupyter notebook `demo.ipynb`.

+Feel free to load different images into the assets directory and evaluate the *dacl* models on your own data!

 |<p align="mid"><img src="assets/11_001990.jpg" alt="drawing" width="300"/></p>|<p align="mid"><img src="assets/11_008121.jpg" alt="drawing" width="300"/></p>|
 |:--:|:--:|